-This water heater is suitable for either outdoor or indoor installation.
+This water heater is suitable for either outdoor (water ingress protection rating of IPX4) or indoor installation.
 Whether located outdoor or indoor, the water heater should be installed either close to the most frequently used outlets or with a circulated flow and return system and its position chosen with safety and service in mind.